znsio/specmatic-documentation/documentation/manage_contracts.md

   Create Directory structure for each team to publish contracts Given repo "https://github.com/contracts/AUTH/loginService/getOTP_loginService"
 ```
-P.S.
-Only provider or the consumer have to write the contract, there must be one contracts for each Endpoint.
+There must be one contract (.spec file) for each Endpoint and Architects\Developers should consume same file.

-Moreover, for entire product one repo to store all the services `.spec` provides the highest productivity.
+- Moreover, for entire product one repo to store all the services `.spec` provides the highest visibility and usability.
-( lesser time to search and maintain different contracts, easy to refer same repo if you are consuming many `.spec`).
+    - Lesser time to search and maintain different contracts,
+    - easy to refer same repo if you are consuming many contracts `.spec`
+    - your stub are referiing to shared repo location, hence Updates to contract are picked up Immidiatly